Heart Palpitations 101

 The good news is that most palpitations are not caused by heart issues.
 Palpitations can be triggered by things like:

-as bodies age, muscles lose the strength they had in their youth.
-The strain exercise can put on your heart, while typically a net benefit for your body, can cause palpitations.
+As bodies age, muscles lose the strength they had in their youth.
+The strain exercise can put on your heart, while typically a net benefit for your body, can cause heart palpitations.

 Lack of sleep

-it has been observed that there is a link between regular alcohol consumption and greater risk of palpitations.
+It has been observed that there is a link between regular alcohol consumption and greater risk of heart palpitations.